 Services that are not covered by the NQF may be regulated under SA law.
-These services include in-home care, rural and mobile services, occasional care and individuals providing family day-care.
-Find out more information on seeking approval to operate a residual service.
+These services include in-home care, rural and mobile services, occasional care and sole educators providing family day care.

 In-home care is a service where children are cared for in their own homes in the absence of their parents (e.g. a babysitting or nanny service).
 This also includes a service that introduces parents to a person who will care for the children in the parents’ home.

 Occasional care is a service that provides care for four or more children in a place other than a child’s home on an occasional basis (not all-day care) without their parent or guardian on site.
 These services are often attached to preschools.